graphbrain/graphbrain/docs/source/installation.rst

 		    ...
         )

+* **Cmake**
-* you may also need to install Cmake, please check the official guidance here: https://cgold.readthedocs.io/en/latest/first-step/installation.html#windows
+you may also need to install Cmake, please check the official guidance here: https://cgold.readthedocs.io/en/latest/first-step/installation.html#windows